Hikagejuunin/Loki/README.txt

      Sylvi, Fen, Fendo, Janella, Siv, Agramon, Arcturus, Naytorlin, Balkin, Oblive, Gavai, Sprucebruce, Belaziel, Essie, Anaria and many others for support and insight.

-    Isaiah for the Mesmer system
+    Isaiah for the Mesmer system - modified for hypnosis changes

-    Austere for the AK Tracker (v8.6.4) – modified for Loki integration
+    Austere for the AK Tracker (v8.6.4) – modified for Loki integration, updated for serpent changes

     Myrddin for lhelp UI